Tibetan Tea and Its Tradion

-To the Tibetans, tea is a beverage that is just like coffee to the westerners - a wake-up and a shake-up drink that keeps almost everyone sound and safe.
+To the Tibetans, tea is a beverage that is just like coffee to the westerners - a wake-up and a shake-up drink that keeps almost everyone sound and safe and leading a tea life in tibet just a daily habit.
 In Tibet no morning can pass without drinking some tea, usually the sweet tea; and also in Tibet no meal can be complete without some tea, almost all the time the Tibetan buttered tea.
 The sweet tea, prepared by mixing milk and sugar with the juice from fully boiled fermented tea leaves, serves as the refreshener.
-See more at: Leading a Tea Life in Tibet

 How to Make Tibetan Butter Tea

 A bowl of highland barley wine or a cup of buttered tea is the first greeting from Tibetan people for visitors to the Qinghai-Tibet Plateau.
 Being an essential drink of Tibetans, buttered tea symbolizes both local life and folk culture.
 Thus tea pots and kettles also become livelihood necessities in Tibet.
 The various buttered tea utensils made of different materials, may reflect the living standards of different families.